The-OAG-Development-Project/Application-Gateway/README.md

 ### Stateless

-Wherever possible, Nelly is possible.
+Wherever possible, Nelly is stateless.
 All session information is stored within encrypted cookies on the clients.
 Stateless session management makes it a lot easier to deploy Nelly on multiple nodes.

 ### Configuration based